invenia/blog/_posts/JuliaLangFeatures.md

  - [Unitful](https://github.com/ajkeller34/Unitful.jl) is really cool.
  - Units can protect you against arithmetic mistakes.
- - You get to write `2m` for 2 meters, and units are used.
+ - It is easy to write "2 meters" as `2m`, and units are used.
  - It is not magic.

 Example of using Unitful units: